ghoomfrog/silili/examples.md

 *pinti kumu anta.* — Feeling with you. — I feel you.

-*linku ani nama!* — This language is good! — I like this language!
+*lunku ani nama!* — This language is good! — I like this language!

 *awa sana!* — Let the far be okay! — Goodbye!